conda/constructor/CONSTRUCT.md

 Check the length of the path where the distribution is installed to ensure nodejs can be installed.
 Raise a message to request shorter paths (less than 46 character) or enable long paths on windows > 10 (require admin right).
-Default is True.
+Default is False.
 (Windows only).

 ### `check_path_spaces`